Charges Dropped: Happy Homes Construction CEO Arrested for Gun Threats in Tioga

-The CEO of Happy Homes Construction, Drew Thomas Worthmann, 43, was arrested at his house in Tioga Tuesday afternoon for threatening IQ Fiber employees.
+The CEO of Happy Homes Construction, Drew Thomas Worthmann, 43, was arrested at his house in Tioga on September 16, 2025, on charges stemming from allegations of threatening IQ Fiber employees.

 Worthmann was returning to his house when he saw the crew present and reportedly became hostile.